Shannon Larkin: Career

+He briefly played with Black Sabbath at one show on July 1, 1997, when regular drummer Mike Bordin was unavailable.

+He joined Godsmack in 2002, replacing departing drummer Tommy Stewart.
+He played on six of their studio albums, Faceless (2003), IV (2006), The Oracle (2010), 1000hp (2014), When Legends Rise (2018), and Lighting Up the Sky (2023), as well as the acoustic EP The Other Side (2004).
+It was announced on April 2, 2025 that Larkin (along with guitarist Tony Rombola) had left Godsmack.

 His numerous side projects have included hardcore punk and thrash metal band Kiddie Porn with fellow Wrathchild guitarist Jay Abbene and bassist John "Tumor" Fahnestock, MF Pitbulls with members of Snot, and The Apocalypse Blues Revival with Tony Rombola.

 He has appeared as a session musician on such albums as Strait Up by Snot and Glenn Tipton's Baptizm of Fire.
 He has played for Vanilla Ice, Glassjaw, and Stone Sour.

 He was featured on the Behind the Player series.

 Personal life

 Larkin is a koi and turtle enthusiast and keeps multiple koi and turtles at his home.

-Tattoos

 Larkin has been tattooed by artists all over the world.
-In addition to a full sleeve on his left arm and tattoos on his right arm, Larkin has Amen tattooed across his knuckles and a hand ripping into the skin on his stomach.
+In addition to a full sleeve on his left arm and tattoos on his right arm, he has "Amen" tattooed across his knuckles and a hand ripping into the skin on his stomach.